 You can’t store explosives inside a storage unit.
 This would include dynamite, blasting caps, black powder, gunpowder, ammunition, nitroglycerin, TNT, C-4, Semtex, plastic explosives, military ordnance, grenades, mines, bombs, landmines, artillery shells, mortars, rocket launchers, missiles, cluster munitions, nuclear weapons, chemical weapons, biological weapons, radiological weapons, incendiary devices, pyrotechnic devices, and improvised explosive devices (IED).

-Anything that could possibly blow up or cause damage to the storage facility probably shouldn’t be stored there as it could hurt someone.
+Anything that could possibly blow up or cause damage to the storage facility shouldn’t be stored there — as it could hurt someone.